a327ex/www/content/posts/skill_death_spirals.md

 So to summarize, here's what the analysis looks like based on which game does it better from a skill death spiral prevention perspective:

 * TTK/luck: Super People
+* Lag: Super People
 * Match duration and size: Rumbleverse
 * Matchmaking queues: Rumbleverse
 * Bots: neutral, maybe a slight edge to Rumbleverse
 * Fun: neutral

-And so from this you could say that Super People wins on TTK/luck alone while Rumbleverse kinda wins on everything else.
+And so from this you could say that Super People wins on TTK/luck and lag (which is a consequence of having low TTK) while Rumbleverse wins on everything else.
 And this is why this comparison is so useful, because to the degree that this little analysis is true, it means that depending on how each game performs over the next 6 months to 1 year, I can get a more clear idea on which aspect matters more for BR skill death spirals.

 The possible outcomes are the following: